L.REL-112: Introduction to Theology & Religious Studies

 L.REL-115: Introduction to Peace and Justice

+This course serves as an introduction to peace and justice studies.
+It is the foundational course for students intending to minor in Peace and Justice.
+In this course we will examine the critical concepts, methods, and challenges facing individuals who aspire to help bring peace to persons whose lives are marked by injustice.
 The course will provide a foundational exploration of social justice concepts, issues, and remedies thereby developing the necessary analytical tools and information to assess injustice and inequality and to suggest changes that need to be made to better these situations.
-Typical issues included in the course are poverty and the distribution of resources, gender and racial discrimination, war and other forms of violent behavior.
 3 credits.

 L.REL-210: World Religions: An Introduction